 - A unique geographical advantage that adds a village feel to the College;

-- Our Katitjin Programme (a 1 term off campus immersion and experiential programme) for Year 8 students;
+- Our Katitjin Program (a 1 term off-campus immersion and experiential program) for Year 8 students;

 - Our focus on Service, both in the curriculum, as well as outside the classroom;

-- Our positive, solution focused philosophy to pastoral care;
+- Our positive, solution-focussed philosophy for pastoral care;

 - The co-educational nature of the primary years, up to Year 6;